SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 - "As someone once said to me, the faintest pencil is better than the strongest memory."

 - "A little nonsense now and then, is cherished by the wisest men."

-- "So why is it so hard in the moment to dare to choose what is essential over what is nonessential?"

 - "So why is it so hard in the moment to dare to choose what is essential over what is nonessential?
 One simple answer is we are unclear about what is essential.
 When this